PHYSICAL REVIEW SPECIAL TOPICS – ACCELERATORS AND BEAMS 8, 050401 (2005)

 In this paper, we analyze the errors associated with magnetic crosstalk within point type, or unlinked, optical current transducers (OCTs) working in a three-phase electric current transmission systems.
 For many practical conductor arrangements, the magnetic crosstaIk may introduce errors unacceptable for the accuracy requirements demanded from the OCT.
 A solution to this problem is devised around a unique compensation method which solves, in real time, a set of linear equations, each representing the instantaneous output signal from one phase current sensor.

-Faraday shielding in coaxial winding transformer
+Faraday shielding in coaxial winding transformer (web page not available)

 International Journal of Applied Electromagnetics and Mechanics